kriskowal/lode/README.md

 The module name-space of a package is populated from several
 sources: the modules contained in its own roots, "mappings", and "includes".
 In order of precedence, they are "mappings", own modules, and "includes".
+All relative module identifiers are computed relative to the module name-space, not the file-system name-space from which they are derrived, so a relative module identifier can traverse into mappings and includes.

 Mappings are packages that are included on a sub-tree of the module identifier space, as configured in the package's